TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-monitoringvms-vmdataappearswithdelay.md

 | top 20 by percentile_E2EIngestionLatency_95 desc
 ```

-*Note: you can customize threasholds in the avove query or run it on any other table*
+*Note: you can customize thresholds in the above query or run it on any table*

 This query displays 20 VMs with highest ingestion latency.
-Examine the results (RESULT column) - OK means the latency is within norma, SERVICE DELAY indicates delay on Log Analytics service side, AGENT delay signals some latency before the data reaches Log Analytics ingestion endpoint.
+Examine the results (RESULT column) - OK means the latency is within normal, SERVICE DELAY indicates delay on Log Analytics service side, AGENT delay signals some latency before the data reaches Log Analytics ingestion endpoint.

-Consult this [article](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/data-ingestion-time#factors-affecting-latency) for additonal insights.
+Consult this [article](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/data-ingestion-time#factors-affecting-latency) for additional insights.

 3. Check if **your resource is sending the data**.
-Use the following query to  to list the active computers that haven’t reported heartbeat recently (heartbeat is sent once a minute)
+Use the following query to list the active computers that haven’t reported heartbeat recently (heartbeat is sent once a minute)
 ```
 Heartbeat
 | where TimeGenerated > ago(1d) //show only VMs that were active in the last day